 64. Basically it is the rapid increase in agricultural expenditure and the still preponderant share of the Community budget taken by agriculture which is seized on when the question of the budgetary cost of the common agricultural policy is raised.
-A further subject of criticism is the discrepancy between estimates and actual costs principally with reference to the supplementary budgets required by the EAGGF Guarantee Section and the putting to reserve of Guidance Section appropriations.
+A further subject of criticism is the discrepancy between estimates and actual costs principally with reference to the supplementary budgets required by the Guarantee Section and the putting to reserve of Guidance Section appropriations.
 Finally the supposed extent of frauds and irregularities is a fertile field for surmise and complaint.

-Estimate of the actual cost of Community expenditure on agriculture

-- 65. The habit of referring only to appropriations exaggerates the budgetary cost of the common agricultural policy: in fact between 1965 and 1974 the EAGGF used only 68% of its appropriations; appropriations of 21600 million u.a. gave rise to actual expenditure of 14900 million u.a. - 66.
+- (a) Estimate of the actual cost of Community expenditure on agriculture - 65.
+The habit of referring only to appropriations exaggerates the budgetary cost of the common agricultural policy: in fact between 1965 and 1974 the EAGGF used only 68% of its appropriations; appropriations of 21.6 milliard u.z. gave rise to actual expenditure of 14.9 milliard u.z. - 66.
 The main growth of the EAGGF took place between 1965 and 1970.
-Between 1965 and 1975 the initial appropriations included in the Community budget under the heading of the common agricultural policy rose from 103 million to 4300 million u.a.
+Between 1965 and 1975 the initial appropriations included in the Community budget under the heading of the common agricultural policy rose from 103 million to 4.3 milliard u.a.
 The rapid increase in expenditure during that period originated largely in the gradual transfer to the Community of the market support expenditure hitherto borne by Member States.
-This transfer took place in two ways: - (i) the gradual establishment of the common organization of markets (cereals in 1962, milk products in 1965, oils and fats in 1967) and the
+This transfer took place in two ways: - the gradual establishment of the common organization of markets (cereals in 1962, milk products in 1965, oils and fats in 1967) and the progressive use of the supplementary aid system for various products; - the gradual assumption by the Community budget of expenditure eligible under Guarantee : from one sixth in 1962/63 to 100% at 1 July 1967 (1969 budget).